artur-ciocanu/launch.en/help/extension-reference/web/aem-asset-insights/aem-asset-insights.md

 ### Asset impressions

-Add the "Set AA Variables" action to a new or existing data collection tags rule that fires on every page and sends an Analytics image request.
+Add the "Set AA Variables" action to a new or existing tags rule that fires on every page and sends an Analytics image request.
 The "Set AA Variables" action must appear **before** the "Adobe Analytics - Send Beacon" action.
 Additonal actions can be added as required.

 In the **[Set AA Variables]** config page, select the **[Viewed Assets]** (default) option.
 This only sets the Impressions event for assets that are actually seen by the visitor.